orestis-koutroumpas/ZOO-DBMS/README.md

 # ZOO-DBMS

-This project is a part of the Database Systems course within the Electrical and Computer Engineering department at the University of Patras.
+This project is a part of the Database Systems course within the Electrical and Computer Engineering department at the University of Patras, Greece.

 ## Project Purpose